(Updated Oct. 1, 2020)

 - Use every other station to maintain social distancing if needed.

-- Schedule shampooing so no two clients are less than 2m apart
+- Schedule shampooing so no two clients are less than 2m (6 feet) apart

 - In the case of double bookings, protocols around physical distancing must be applied to both clients.